stmatveyy/BugMakers/AgniaChallenge/team_actions/src/actions/Clockify/documentation.md

 Adds new project

 Parameters:
-- workspaceId(str): An Id of a workspace
+- workspaceName(WorkspaceName): A name of a workspace
 - name(Annotated[str, Field(ge=2, le=250)]): A name for the project
 - billable(Optional[bool]): Whether the project is billable or not

+Returns:
+Project object

 ## get_time_entries_for_user

 Description:
-Get user-specific time entries
+Get all time entries for certain user

 Parameters:
 - workspaceId(str): Id of the workspace